nicola-stroffolino-scuola/PCTO/Second Week.md

 ## Day 1

-+ Been commissioned to research information about the [Keycloak](https://www.keycloak.org/) authentication system and how to implement it to a Kotlin Spring Application
++ Commissioned to research information about the [Keycloak](https://www.keycloak.org/) authentication system and how to implement it's features to a Kotlin Spring Application